ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 # Functionalities
 - MIDI channel select.
-- Group / bank / number of preset select ("Go to" button).
+- Group / bank / number of preset select ("Go to" button). *See Limitations below: the content of the preset will not be loaded into TouchOSC.*
 - All effects and parameters visualy editing.
 - Name the preset ("Name" button).
 - Save to a group / bank / number ("Write to" button).

 # Limitations
-- Cannot *read* the content of the GP-8.
-You just can *create* your sound, *name* it, *save* it.
+This layout cannot **read** the content of the Roland GP-8.
+It can just help to **create** your sound, **name** it, **save** it.
-- Why? because...
-I did not have fhe time yet.
+Why this? because...
+I did not have the time yet.
 But it is already a big enhancement to use the GP-8 with a large touch screen.

 # What you need
 - A Roland GP-8